hybridadmin/ansible-role-mysql/README.md

 ## mysql

-> A role to install mysql/mariadb on supported distros.
+> A role to install standalone or clustered mysql/mariadb servers on supported distros.

 ## Requirements